vlmlee/Leaderboard/README.md

 ## Running Locally

+Adding rankings into this contract takes a lot of gas and confirmation blocks, so it is not advisable to run this contract on a public testnet.
 To run locally, in the terminal use the npm scripts at the root of the project:

 ```shell
 npm run node